Anastacia-Canto/alura_cursus/JS/Node/README.md

 ## Lib-Makrdown

-This was a project to develop a library that validate links on a webpage that were writen using Markdown syntax.
+This was a project to develop a library that validates links on a webpage that were writen using Markdown syntax.

+On this project was possible to learn topics as:

+> How to start a project on NodeJS
+>
+> How to use npm libs
+>
+> What is the package.json and node_modules
+>
+> How to manipulate the modules using ESM (EcmaScript Modules) and CJS (Common JS)
+>
+>  How to read files with fs.readFile()
+>
+>  How to work with asynchronous functions using .then() and async/await
+>
+>  Regular expressions
+>
+>  Unit testing

-You must have the text in a text file.
+To test this program you must have the text in a text file.
 So the lib will look for the links and test them.
 You should manipulate the lib using a terminal.

  - Commands: